Best places to visit in Muscat? There are plenty!

 Witness Ferocious Haggling at the Muttrah Fish Market

-The Mutrah fish market is open daily between 8am and 6pm and is an interesting site to behold.
-Here, vendors and locals haggle ferociously to agree upon a best price for the day’s catch.
+The Mutrah fish market is open daily between 8 am and 6 pm and is an interesting sight to behold.
+Here, vendors and locals haggle ferociously to agree upon the best price for the day’s catch.

 Explore Ancient Muttrah

-Ancient Mutrah is one of the oldest parts of Muscat and an area that is bursting with personality.
-There’s a souk here but it predominantly sells tourist tat and is not all that authentic, and so you are better off waiting until you reach Nizwa to shop at the local souk there.
+However, Mutrah souk predominantly sells tourist tat and is not all that authentic.
+So, you are better off waiting until you reach Nizwa to shop at the local souk there.

-Stroll along the corniche and enjoy navigating the winding pathways here.
-For an excellent viewpoint over the city, ascend to the top of Mutrah fort (entrance is free).
+Stroll along Mutrah Corniche and enjoy navigating the winding pathways here.
+For an excellent viewpoint over the city, ascend to the top of Mutrah fort.

-Drink Copious Amounts of Omani Karak Tea
+Visit a Tea Room and Drink Copious Cups of Omani Karak Tea

 Much like most of the Arab world, Omanis love their tea.
-However Omani tea is much different to what you will have tasted in the Middle East previously.
+However Omani tea is much different from what you will have tasted in the Middle East previously.

 Oman doesn’t really have a “sit down and people watch with a cup of tea” kind of culture though.
-The Omani way is to park up out in front of the tea room, wait for the server to run out to you and ask for a Karak chai to then take with you and enjoy on your drive.
+The Omani way is to park up out in front of the tea room, wait for the server to run out to you, and ask for a Karak chai to then take with you and enjoy on your drive.

 Have a Picnic at Yiti Beach

 Yiti is a special place that was introduced to me by an Omani friend.
-Since the weather here is consistently good, and spending time with family is important.
+The weather here is consistently good, and spending time with family is important.

-Located at the outskirts of the capital, Yiti beach is an undisturbed slice of natural paradise where you are unlikely to encounter other tourists.
+It is an undisturbed slice of natural paradise where you are unlikely to encounter other tourists.
 Stop by a local eatery to pick up some dinner to take with you or pick up some skewers of mishkak from a roadside stall.

 Where to Stay in Muscat

-The best place for you to stay in Muscat during your Oman holidays depends largely on both your personal preferences and travel style, and your budget.
+The best place for you to stay in Muscat during your Oman holidays depends largely on both your personal preferences and travel style and your budget.
 Some of the best accommodation in Muscat options are outlined below for your consideration.

 Opting to stay in Muttrah places you right in the centre of the action with some of Muscat’s main sites right on your doorstep.
 The added benefit is that the area is pleasant for evening walks or grabbing a cup of tea.

-In a similar fashion to Dubai, Muscat is home to plenty of exclusive beach resorts offering access to luxurious, private beaches.
-This could be an option if you want to enjoy a little rest and relaxation during your Muscat trip and you are not travelling Oman on a tight budget.
+In a similar fashion to Dubai, Muscat is home to plenty of exclusive resorts offering access to luxurious, private beaches.
+This could be an option if you want to enjoy a little rest and relaxation during your Muscat trip and you are not travelling to Oman on a tight budget.

 Have any questions or concerns about what to do in Muscat or Oman tourism in general?
 Feel free to reach out to me or drop me a comment below!